epilot-dev/terraform-provider-epilot-schema/docs/data-sources/schema_capability.md

 Read-Only:

+- `archived` (Boolean) Archived classification are not visible in the UI
 - `color` (String) Color of the classification
 - `constraints` (Attributes) A set of constraints applicable to the attribute.
 These constraints should and will be enforced by the attribute renderer. (see [below for nested schema](#nestedatt--attributes--purpose_attribute--constraints))